Springboards to spiritual conversations

 Still, the implication sometimes given to people is that all they need to do to be saved is recite the brief prayer.
 We must never give the impression that the recitation of a pre-formulated prayer has saving power in itself.

 That scenario of "formula salvation" is reminiscent of Roman Catholic missionaries to Asia in the 1200s who baptized huge numbers of people simply because those people learned to recite the Apostles' Creed and the Lord's Prayer in Latin.
-We have to be careful not to promote that kind of "formula salvation."
+We must be careful not to promote that kind of "formula salvation."
 Sadly, in both the 1200s in Asia and sometimes in today's use of The Sinner's Prayer, the invitation seems to be: "Repeat these words after me and you will be saved."

 2. Is there a possibility that coaching someone to say a few words composed by someone else may desensitize that person to the dreadfulness of sin, to the depth of depravity, and to the price Jesus paid to redeem us?
 The prayer is brief.
 An emphasis on "just say these few words and you will be saved" may sometimes smack of what Dietrich Bonhoeffer called "cheap grace."
 Don't people need to "count the cost" of what it will mean to become a Jesus follower?